uhasmicoda/MySeleniumNewRepo/New Text Document.md

 5 Explain Git branching.

 In Git, branching is a way to create separate lines of development within the same project.
 It allows multiple people to work on different features or bug fixes without affecting the main codebase.
 For example, we usually have a main (or master) branch that holds the stable production code.
 When we want to add a new feature or make changes, we create a new branch from the main branch — say, feature/login — and work there independently.
 Once the work is completed and tested, we merge the branch back into the main branch using a pull request (PR) or merge command.
 This process helps in parallel development, code isolation, and easy collaboration among team members.

 6 How to add master branch data to other branch

 If I need to add or update the latest code from the master branch into another branch, I usually use the merge or rebase command in Git.
 First, I switch to the branch where I want the updates — for example, if I’m working on the feature/login branch, I check out that branch.
 Then I run git merge master, which brings all the latest changes from the master branch into my current branch.
 Sometimes, instead of merge, I use git rebase master.
 Rebase is helpful when I want a cleaner and linear commit history because it applies my branch changes on top of the latest master commits.
 So, in short, I use merge when I want to keep both histories and rebase when I prefer a more streamlined commit structure.
 Both commands help me keep my branch updated with the latest code from master.

 8 How do you handle conflicts in GIT?

 When a conflict happens in Git, it usually means two branches have modified the same part of a file differently.
 In such cases, Git can’t decide which change to keep, so I resolve it manually.
 What I do is first run a pull or merge command, and when the conflict appears, Git clearly marks the conflicting sections in the file using <<<<<<, ======, and >>>>>> symbols.
-I open that file, review both versions of the code, and then keep or combine the correct changes as per the requirement.

-Once the conflict is resolved, I remove those conflict markers, save the file, and then run the commands — git add, git commit, and git push — to finalize the merge.

-In short, I handle Git conflicts by manually reviewing, editing, and committing the corrected code to ensure both sets of changes are properly merged.
+I open that file, review both versions of the code, and then keep or combine the correct changes as per the requirement, Once the conflict is resolved, I remove those conflict markers, save the file, and then run the commands — git add, git commit, and git push — to finalize the merge, In short, I handle Git conflicts by manually reviewing, editing, and committing the corrected code to ensure both sets of changes are properly merged.

 9 Which branch the git will be by default